|

 The music they played was extraordinary: free improvisation with no barriers,

+no restrictions, and all memory washed away.
 It took 18 months for the album to appear, having been hawked round record

 companies by Watts and the band for the whole of that period, and when it did surface it

 was greeted with the well-known storms of apathy so often reserved for such forward looking projects.
+In a sense Terry is one of those musicians who is harder to pin down than

 most; he stands out-side of the various movements and cliques of the music business.
 Kenneth Ansell - Impetus